rocrill/Crilly-s-B-B/README.md

   * It includes centered social media links which open in new tabs.

-  * The aim is for a clean and minimlaist look for the footer.
+  * The aim is for a clean and minimalist look for the footer.

 Desktop: